llrkanand-art/gv-chek-paid/README.txt

 deployments that used an uppercase API folder.

 The watch loop continues while the browser/installed app is allowed to run in the background.
 If the phone suspends the app, it immediately catches up when you return; guaranteed checks while the app is fully suspended require a server-side scheduler or native background service.

+The Render server includes a quiet `/healthz` endpoint and a 15-second self-ping by default.
+Set `SELF_PING_ENABLED=false` in Render to disable it.
+This keeps a running service awake; it does not increase Render's included usage allowance.

 Device access